 Writing on Stone Provincial Park – now a UNESCO site

-John and I did the rock art tour with Deserae Yellowhorn as our guide.
+John and I did the rock art tour in Writing-on-Stone Provincial Park with Deserae Yellowhorn as our guide.
 We were joined by about a dozen young teenagers and four other adults.
 The tour started with a short drive into an otherwise off-limit section of the park.
 From there we hiked a short distance down the Milk River Valley, stopping to discuss the rock art panels along the way.

 Though simplistic, the pictographs (paintings using ochre which was likely sourced via trade) and petroglyphs (rock art formed by carving into the stone) tell a story.
 And with a guide along to explain the meaning of the symbols, the rock art comes alive.
 Part of the way they date the art is by what is or isn’t in the scene.
 For example horses didn’t show up in the area until the early 1700’s.